-Do not locate the machine in a damp or wet location, or a location where it may be exposed to rain.
+Do Not locate the machine in a damp or wet location, or a location where it may be exposed to rain.

-SSM strongly recommends our dust chute accessory (SP40), along with a dust collector with a minimum of 600 CFM to extend motor, bit life, and creating a cleaner work environment.
+SSM strongly recommends installing a dust collector with a minimum of 600 CFM to extend motor and bit life.